Chocobozzz/PeerTube/support/doc/tools.md

 **Changing the hostname is unsupported and may be a riskful operation (with risk probability increasing the higher your network of followers is).**
 If you started PeerTube with a domain, and then changed it you will have invalid torrent files and invalid URLs in your database.
-To fix this, you have to run the command below.
-That won't update the URL:s at your follower instances though.
+To fix this, you have to run the command below (keep in mind your follower instances will NOT update their URLs).

 ```
 $ cd /var/www/peertube/peertube-latest